ninabarzh/broomstick/content/posts/eurostack-healthcare.md

 This is not just about electronic health records anymore.
 We are talking about a growing web of interconnected devices: fitness trackers monitoring vital signs, home blood pressure monitors uploading results, hospital machines feeding diagnostics into central systems.
-These IoT sources must all speak the same digital language.
+These IoT sources can all speak the same digital language.
 To that end, Europe is pushing for mandatory use of standards such as HL7 FHIR (a widely-used healthcare data standard) and GAIA-X frameworks that define how data should be shared across providers, countries, and systems.